Linda Coffin

 Middle School Humanities Teacher

-After choosing to be home with his pre-school children for a year, Mike is excited to be back in a school that shares his values and can build upon his impressive teaching experience and fun, creative approach.
+After choosing to be home with his pre-school aged children for a year, Mike joined FSMN.
+He is excited to work in a school that shares his values and can build upon his teaching experience and fun, creative approach.

 Sara Wayne